Christmas Outdoor Planter Ideas: easy DIY outdoor Christmas arrangements that you’ll love using greens, birch, and hawthorn branches.

 Just a few greens, some more hawthorn berries, and dogwood tucked in.
 I found a few little ornaments and tucked them in too.
 So sweet.
 Maybe even my favourite. 😉

-So the doorway is all decorated and ready to welcome friends and family all winter.
+So the front porch is all decorated and ready to welcome friends and family all winter.
 The bright turquoise makes me smile.

-With a Christmas welcome, life really is a party!
+With Christmas outdoor planter ideas like this, life really is a party!